 I have left out my children’s bedrooms as they look “typical”: beds are not made, a few odds-and-ends on the floors, but nothing you wouldn’t see on a daily basis.
 I also left out the kids’ bathroom since its reveal is coming up on Wednesday.
 I didn’t want to ruin the surprise.
 Also not shown are the basement and garage.
 Hey, I didn’t want to scare you too much.

 As you may very well be aware, the new year is upon us.
 Friday marks the beginning of 2016, and with a new year comes a fresh start.
 Many people create resolutions, and the top two are lose weight and get organized.
-Let’s focus on that second one: Get organized.
+Let’s focus on that second one.
 It can feel overwhelming to “get organized”.
 Starting on Monday, January 4th, I will be creating a plan for us, (Yes.
 I said us.
 Did you just see my house???)
 Each week during the months of January and February we will concentrate on one area of the house.
 For example, the first week, we’ll focus on bathrooms.
 Just bathrooms.
 I’ll share ideas for getting them clean and organized.
 Week two, we’ll move onto another area.
 After 8 weeks, your house will be cleaner and more organized.
-I hope you’ll join me on the journey; share your thoughts and ask questions along the way.
-We’re all in this together.
+I hope you’ll join me on the journey.